Four weeks; seven categories; one ultimate winner. Alan Turing has been chosen as the greatest perso[…]MORE >

 Today, Alan Turing is a well-recognised name, but it was not always so.
 Until the last few years of the 20th century hardly anyone had heard of him or his achievements.

 All that changed when the British government permitted the story of Bletchley Park during the Second World War to emerge.We learnt that Alan Turing had had a pivotal role in breaking the Enigma cipher, used by German forces.This was so significant that it helped to shorten the length of the war.

-Alan Turing was an extraordinary man who crammed into a life of only 42 years the careers of mathematician, codebreaker, computer scientist and biologist.
-His codebreaking work at Bletchley Park was so significant it helped to shorten the Second World War, and with Tommy Flowers he built the first computer.
+Alan Turing was an extraordinary man who crammed into a life of only 42 years other careers besides secret codebreaker: he was also a mathematician, computer scientist and biologist.
+For example, with Tommy Flowers he built the first computer.
 A man ahead of his time, many of his theories and calculations are still relevant today.
-Often believed to be an eccentric loner, recent research by his nephew, Dermot Turing, has unearthed a fresh perspective, and here his story is condensed into a short, accessible Pitkin guide.